cloudtoid/gateway-core/README.md

 - Add support for modification of the Path attribute in the Set-Cookie header
 - Ensure that all 3 projects compile on macos and VS for Mac
 - Publish options-schema.json on a website so it can be referenced in JSON GatewayOptions files
-- Add `appends` to the JSON schema and update all the comments.
-- Add` appends` to this document.

 ## Future version